ergosteur/insta_selenium/README.md

 # insta_selenium

-A Python automation tool for interacting with Instagram using Selenium WebDriver.
+A Python tool for scraping and downloading Instagram post and reel media using Selenium WebDriver.

 ## Features

-- Automate login to Instagram
+- Scrape post and reel URLs from public Instagram profiles
-- Like and comment on posts
+- Download images and videos from posts and reels
-- Follow and unfollow users
+- Save post metadata (caption, timestamp, etc.)
-- Scrape user data and posts
+- Resume interrupted downloads and avoid duplicates
+- Supports headless mode for automated/scripted use

 ## Requirements